Wednesday, September 11, 2024

 Copenhagen, September 9th to 14th

 We flew out Sunday September 8th, and after a 1.5 hour layover in Rekyavik, landed in Copenhagen Monday at 1PM, caught a taxi to our hotel, and then tried to stay awake.
-We normally take an orientation walk to prepare for the next day, and despite some rain, that's what we did.
+We normally take an orientation walk to prepare for the next day, and despite the rain, that's what we did.

 With a paper map and Google walking directions on my phone, we headed to a coffee shop where we would meet our guide Monday morning for a 3 hour walking tour of the city center.
 We found Cafe Fiol without any trouble, but by that time, the rain had grown intense.
 We thought about waiting it out, but the weather forecast was for increasing rain so we walked the 1.5 miles back to our hotel.
 Luckily, we had rain jackets and umbrellas.
 That's the good news; the bad news is that we were soaked from our knees to our toes.
 Thankfully, we had a hair dryer in our room, so we were able to mostly dry out our shoes; the rest of our clothes we hung up in the bathroom.
 By the morning everything was dry (mostly).